Kuroo7/Todo-list/README.md

 first clone the repository

 # Step 1: npm install
-# step 2: nmp run dev
+# step 2: npm run dev

 The website will be open on http://localhost:5173/